Walter Neusel: European contender

 After the Schmeling fight, Neusel held another future Hall of Famer in Len Harvey to a 12 round draw.
 Following up with back-to-back victories over Welsh contender Jack Petersen.
 In 1935, Neusel returned to America to face former Heavyweight World Title holder Primo Carnera; losing the bout via fourth round knockout.
 He then returned to Europe and beat South African challenger Ben Foord twice, with both wins sandwiched around a loss to Tommy Farr.

 World War II era & later career

 In 1940, Neusel won the German Heavyweight title against Arno Kölblin in Berlin.
 He lost the title to Heinz Lazek in the latter part of 1940, but regained it against Adolf Heuser in 1942.
 He lost it for the last time against Hein ten Hoff in 1946.
 In 1948, Neusel had a rematch with arch-rival Schmeling, 14 years after the initial encounter.
 This time Neusel prevailed with a points decision victory over 12 rounds.
-Neusel retired after a knockout loss to Conny Rux in 1950.
+Neusel retired after a knockout loss to Conny Rux in 1950. and died from a heart attack in 1964.